Death toll from floods in Spain is now over 200 – DW – 11/01/2024

 "The championship will put our collective efforts behind backing the relief funds already in place to ensure our positive impact can connect with the area in the way it best serves the people and communities we have been part of for so long."

-All football matches scheduled in the Valencian region this weekend, including a clash between Real Madrid and Valencia, have been postponed, the Spanish Football Federation said Thursday.
+All football matches scheduled in the Valencia region this weekend, including a clash between Real Madrid and Valencia, have been postponed, the Spanish Football Federation announced on Thursday.

 Real said they would make €1 million ($1.08 million) available for flood victims.